 Over the past three years, we have made loans to many Faith-Based Organizations.
-Some of these loans may have been made to Faith-Based Organizations whose members, officers or clergy included persons who at the time were our officers or directors or officers or directors of Local Church Ministries.
+Some of these loans may have been made to Faith-Based Organizations whose members, officers or clergy included persons who at the time were our officers or directors or directors of Local Church Ministries.
 In all instances, we made these loans, if any, under the same terms and at the prevailing interest rate we charge to our other borrowers.
 Loans or other material affiliated transactions between us and our affiliates, or between us or our affiliates and our executive officers or directors, must be approved by a majority of independent directors who do not have an interest in the transaction.
 If we only have two (2) independent directors on our board of directors, both independent directors must be disinterested in and approve the loan or material affiliated transaction.

-We paid personnel expenses of \$1,722,928 and common services fees of \$131,747 in 2023 to service organizations related to the United Church of Christ.
-In addition, directors and employees of the Cornerstone Fund own Notes totaling \$696,952.
+We paid personnel expenses of \$2,064,837 and common services fees of \$141,447 in 2024 to service organizations related to the United Church of Christ.
+In addition, directors and employees of the Cornerstone Fund own Notes totaling \$803,165 as of December 31, 2024.
 See Note 9 to the audited financial statements for details of these transactions with related parties.